DK-Lite/gobit/README.md

-gobit is Golang Package for bybit exchang api
+gobit is golang package for bybit exchang api

 ## Installation
 ```cmd